-The TOEFL® Primary™ Reading and Listening test — Step 1 is scored locally by ETS Preferred Network offices and features fast turnaround times.
+The TOEFL Primary® Reading and Listening Test — Step 1 is scored locally by ETS Preferred Network offices and features fast turnaround times.

-Reading and Listening test — Step 1 scores are determined by the number of questions a student has answered correctly.
+Reading and Listening Test — Step 1 scores are determined by the number of questions a student has answered correctly.
 There is no penalty for wrong answers.
 The number of correct responses in each section is converted to a level of 1–4 Stars and a scale score of 101–109.
 Step 1 does not assess content in the scale range of 110–115.
-Proficiency descriptors and recommended next steps for learning are provided for each score.
-The descriptors and next steps are appropriate for typical students at that score but may not apply to all students.
-Student ability for each score includes the skills from lower scores.
+Proficiency descriptors and recommended next steps for learning are provided for each level.
+The descriptors and next steps are appropriate for typical students at that level, but may not apply to all students.
+Student ability for each level includes the skills from lower levels.

 For more information, download Understanding TOEFL Primary Reading and Listening Score Reports.
 This document includes tables outlining proficiency descriptors, Star score levels, scale scores, Common European Framework of Reference (CEFR) levels and corresponding MetaMetrics® Lexile® measures.